 Judged by women, for women

 Women make up a significant percentage of the wine-buying public, yet surprisingly few marketing drives target women specifically.
 One might think a wine buyer is a wine buyer, whether male or female, and it doesn’t matter that the one market segment is neglected, but it’s been shown that men and women have different brand responses and buying patterns.
 Too often, marketers underestimate the purchasing power of women and simply neglect them in their marketing strategies.
-The South African Women’s Wine Awards aims to tap into this target market of consumers by having women judge the wines for the awards.
+The South African Women’s Wine and Spirits Awards aims to tap into this target market of consumers by having women judge the wines for the awards.

 In the United Kingdom, female wine buyers contribute up to 70% of purchases in a retail environment.